ArcShahi/Piano-Key/README.md

 > - Don't minimize : won't work , it has some issue with Windows FLAGS...
 > - The keys are randomly mapped ( actual keynotes are not considered , cuz I don't know sh*t about Painos

+> [!IMPORTANT]
+> There's also an NSFW ;) version but , You'll have to DM me and beg me for it , jk you'll have to dm  me though

 > Hritik Shahi >_<